hotwax/oms-documentation/documents/faq/readme.md

 <details>
 <summary>What needs to be configured when setting up a new instance of HotWax Commerce?</summary>
 When setting up a new instance of HotWax Commerce, the following configurations need to be completed:
-- **Product Store Configuration**: Set up the Product Store Name, Currency, Auto Approve Order, Auto Cancel Days, Sales Order ID Prefix, Allow Split, and Product Identifier.
+- **Product Store Configuration**: Set up the Product Store Name, Currency, Auto Approve Order, Auto Cancel Days, Sales Order ID Prefix, Allow Split and Product Identifier.
 - **Initial Setup Tasks**: Add DBICs, configure Product Stores, add more Product Stores, set up the company name, load facilities, and load System Property data.
 - **User and Gateway Configuration**: Create your first system user and add shipping gateways.
 - **Shopify Integration**: Connect a Shopify Store, map Shopify locations, and set up Shopify Mappings.
 - **Solr Indexing Configuration**: Manage Solr indexing for efficient data retrieval and search operations.
 Refer to the user manual for detailed instructions.
 </details>
 <details>
 <summary>How can retailers decide how much inventory is allowed to sell on an inventory channel?</summary>